-GM profit races past expectations, sees strong full year
+GM sees strong full year, profit races past expectations

-DETROIT (Reuters) - General Motors Co (GM.N) on Wednesday posted far stronger-than-expected quarterly profit and said its full-year earnings forecast would come in at the high end of its forecast due to strong demand in North America, driven by its new pick-up trucks.
+DETROIT (Reuters) - General Motors Co (GM.N) on Wednesday posted far higher-than-expected quarterly profit and said its full-year earnings would come in at the high end of its forecast due to strong demand in North America, driven by its new pick-up trucks.

 GM shares jumped more than 8 percent in pre-market trading.

-The Detroit automaker was able to push through higher pricing, mostly in North America, allowing it to benefit by $1 billion in the quarter, offsetting higher commodity costs.
-Those pricing gains are “absolutely sustainable,” GM Chief Financial Officer Dhivya Suryadevara said.
+The Detroit automaker was able to push through higher pricing, mostly in North America, allowing it to benefit by $1 billion in the quarter and offsetting higher commodity costs.

+Sales of the Chevrolet Tahoe, Suburban and GMC Yukon large SUVs rose about 12 percent, and the company increased production of the new Chevy Silverado and GMC Sierra full-size pickup trucks.

+“Overall, the print should be a relief to the market today,” RBC Capital Markets analyst Joseph Spak said in a research note.

 “We had strong execution despite the challenges that we faced.
 Revenues up, profits up, margins up,” Suryadevara told reporters at the company’s Detroit headquarters.